SteveGibbs/shoppingnodeapp/shopping-cart/README.md

 ## Features

 #### Customers
-1. Shopping cart to purchase tickets and view orders for logged in customers.
+1. Shopping cart to purchase product.
+Customers must be logged in, via encrypted password, to complete checkout and pay via Stripe.
+2. Following checkout and payment, customers view their historical orders on the user profile page.
+- please use credit card, 4242 4242 4242 4242 with expiry 12 / 18 to make payments.
+The expiry date must be in the future to validate via Stripe.
+3. Flash messages and field validations for incorrect data.

 #### Mobile responsive